 Will meals be provided?

-Generally not, though we will have lunch and coffee during the Boot Camp, and other all day in-office trainings.
+Generally not, though we will have breakfast and lunch and coffee during the Boot Camp, and other all day in-office trainings.
 You will provide your own lunch on most days.

 What about my client and home care duties?
 Can I continue to work with my client?

-It is your responsibility to find coverage and respite care for your client during the times you will be a MCOI intern.
-We encourage you to consider having your client contract with home care agencies whose workers are in our union.
+It is your responsibility to find coverage and respite care for your client during the times you will be a MCOI fellow.
+We encourage you to consider having your client contract with home care agencies whose workers are in our Union.

 Will all materials be provided for house visit?

-For house visits, you will be provided with all materials needed for you to locate homes easily.
-You will share your story and listen to members’ stories, encourage them to get involved, and to join the Political Accountability Fund.
+For house visits, you will be provided with all materials needed for you to easily locate homes.
+You will share your story and listen to other members’ stories, encourage them to get involved, and to join COPE, SEIU’s Political Accountability Fund.

 What is the next step after I submit my application online?